History of steam road vehicles: Bollée Steam bus

 From 1873 to 1883 Amédée Bollée of Le Mans built a series of steam-powered passenger vehicles able to carry 6 to 12 people at speeds up to 60 km/h, with such names as La Rapide, La Nouvelle, La Marie-Anne, La Mancelle and L'Obéissante.
 To L'Obeissante the boiler was mounted behind the passenger compartment with the engine at the front of the vehicle, driving the differential through a shaft with chain drive to the rear wheels.
 The driver sat behind the engine and steered by means of a wheel mounted on a vertical shaft.
 The lay out more closely resembled much later motor cars than other steam vehicles.
 Moreover, in 1873 it had independent suspension on all four corners.

 Grenville of Glastonbury steam car

-In 1875-1880 R. Neville Grenville of Glastonbury constructed a 3 wheeled steam vehicle which travelled a maximum of 15 mph.
-This vehicle is still in existence, preserved for many years in the Bristol City Museum but since 2012 at the National Motor Museum, Beaulieu.
+In 1875–1880 R. Neville Grenville of Glastonbury constructed a 3-wheeled steam vehicle which travelled a maximum of 15 mph.
+This vehicle is still in existence, preserved for many years in the Bristol Museum & Art Gallery but since 2012 at the National Motor Museum, Beaulieu.